icml2025digbugs/icml2025digbugs.github.io/_pages/icml2025digbugs.md

 🏆 **2 free ICML 2023 workshop registrations will be given as "Best Reviewer Awards"** 🏆 -->

-### Important Dates (Tentative)
+### Important Dates

 * **Submission deadline**: May 20th, 2025, 11:59 PM Anywhere on Earth (AoE)
 * **Author notification**: June 9th, 2025
 * **Camera-ready deadline**: June 30th, 2025 11:59 PM Anywhere on Earth (AoE)
-* **Workshop date**: TBD (Full-day Event)
+* **Workshop date**: July 19th, 2025 (Full-day Event)

 ### Submission Instructions
-Papers should be submitted to OpenReview: https://openreview.net/group?id=ICML.cc/2025/Workshop/DIG-BUG
+Papers should be submitted to OpenReview: <a href="https://openreview.net/group?id=ICML.cc/2025/Workshop/DIG-BUG">https://openreview.net/group?id=ICML.cc/2025/Workshop/DIG-BUG</a>

 We welcome both **long** (up to 6 pages) and **short/position** (up to 4 pages) papers, excluding references, acknowledgments, or appendices.
-Please use the submission template provided at https://media.icml.cc/Conferences/ICML2025/Styles/icml2025.zip.
+Please use the submission template provided <a href="https://media.icml.cc/Conferences/ICML2025/Styles/icml2025.zip">here</a>.
 Submissions must be anonymous following ICML double-blind reviewing guidelines, ICML Code of Conduct, and Code of Ethics.
 Accepted papers will be hosted on the workshop website but are considered non-archival and can be submitted to other workshops, conferences, or journals if their submission policy allows.

 <!-- Papers should be submitted to OpenReview: <a href="https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/BUGS">https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/BUGS</a>